newbeetomato/WinFormRestoran-/README.md

-# 1 ekim yeni sql li
+# WinForm Application for Restaurant